 |The Online Mapping

-page at MassGIS includes Oliver and other tools for making your own
+page at MassGIS includes Oliver and other tools for making

 maps of Brockton -- or any other part of the Commonwealth!

 About a century ago, Sanborn Fire Insurance Maps covered urban areas areas throughout the United States.
 Today, the maps are of great value to researchers.
 It is sometimes possible to find paper copies in special collections of public libraries.
 The entire collection is available in digital form (as images -- not GIS layers) from UMI.
-The Maxwell Library at Bridgewater State College subscribes to the Massachusetts collection, which is used extensively in this course.
+The Maxwell Library at Bridgewater State University subscribes to the Massachusetts collection, which is used extensively in this course.
 Find the link (titled "Digital Sanborns" and instructions for off-campus use on the Maxwell Electronic Resources page.

 Use Google Maps to explore from any browser.